 Video introduction to resuable blocks in Gutenberg

-This video is normally only available to OSTraining members.
-It explains how to use resuable blocks in Gutenberg:
+This video is part of our Gutenberg class on YouTube and explains how to use resuable blocks in Gutenberg.

 Getting started with resuable blocks in Gutenberg